BITSS-OPA/URAP-week-progress/24-emma-summer-21/weekly_reports.md

   - look into converting cpsid and cpsidp to string (should be format %15.0f, but stata shows %14s)
   - what convention for comments? //, /*, *

-I worked 28 hours during Week 4.
-(Will finish 2 more hours by 8/3 9am)
+I worked 30 hours during Week 4.

 ## Week 3 (7/20)